camunda/camunda-docs/docs/components/connectors/use-connectors.md

 Using the [REST Connector](./out-of-the-box-connectors/rest.md), you can handle HTTP errors directly in your business process model:

+You have to set a Header item named `errorExpression` with the value:

 ```feel
 if error.code = "404" then
   bpmnError("404", "Got a 404")